mcneel/computeclient_js/docs/Mesh.rst

    :rtype: rhino3dm.Mesh
 .. js:function:: RhinoCompute.Mesh.createFromClosedPolyline(polyline, multiple=false)

-   Attempts to create a Mesh that is a triangulation of a closed polyline.
+   Attempts to create a Mesh that is a triangulation of a simple closed polyline that projects onto a plane.

    :param rhino3dm.Polyline polyline: must be closed
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed